List of Neighbours characters introduced in 1986: Edna Ramsay

-Edna Ramsay, played by Jessica Noad (1915–2002), made her first screen appearance on 2 September 1986.
+Edna Ramsay, played by Jessica Noad (1915–2002), made her first appearance on 2 September 1986.
 Edna follows her husband Dan (Syd Conabere) to Erinsborough, after she kicks him out for flirting with another woman.
 Edna was very concerned with what the neighbours thought and was embarrassed by Dan.
 A BBC writer described Edna as having "the patience of a saint" and being generous, they added that she had a "quiet strength."
 When Edna learned that she and Dan were not legally married, she was "distraught" at having lived in sin for nearly fifty years.
 Dan tried to make things up to Edna and the couple were married, before leaving for Brisbane.
 A writer for the BBC's Neighbours website said Edna's most notable moment was "Getting married after 50 years with her partner Dan."
 In her book, Neighbours: the first 10 years, Josephine Monroe said Dan and Edna's wedding was one of the "most moving" and simplest ceremonies.

 Edna met Dan Ramsay at a dance, shortly after she left school.
 They married and had three children; Max (Francis Bell), Tom (Gary Files) and Madge (Anne Charleston).
 Edna was proud of Madge for dating Harold Bishop (Ian Smith), as she adored him.
 However, Edna was shocked when Madge then married Fred Mitchell (Nick Waters).
 Edna had feared the marriage would end in divorce and she was proven right a few years later.
 When Edna caught Dan flirting with another woman she threw him out and he went to stay with Madge and Tom in Erinsborough.
 Tom contacts Max and he reveals that Edna is staying with him.
 Madge then invites her mother to Erinsborough and tells her that Dan had gone.
 Edna is not happy when she finds Dan is still in town and Edna orders her daughter to decide who she wants to stay.
 Madge refuses to choose and Edna and Dan agree to tolerate each other.
 Dan tries to wind Edna up when he reveals that he has a date with Helen Daniels (Anne Haddy).
 Edna ignores him and tells Tom about his new granddaughter instead.
 Dan brings Helen home and Edna calls her a jezebel, before asking Dan for a divorce.